Social Security Information

 - Your supervisor’s name and telephone number.

-Letter from the OIS for F-1 Students
+Letter from the OIS for F-1 Students with on-campus employment

 1. Go to the i-Hopkins web portal.